 Rembrandt Duits

-Deputy-Curator, Photographic Collection
+Deputy Curator, Photographic Collection

 Research Interests: Art History | Art Markets | Textile and Costume History | Art and Social Status | Renaissance Material Culture | Renaissance Art Theory | Iconography and Iconographic Classification | Medieval and Renaissance Astrology | Survival of the Pagan Gods | Byzantine Art and Archaeology | Art Historiography